 - When your subject is lit from behind (backlit)

-Fill light, despite playing second fiddle to the key light, is actually just as important for creating atmosphere.
-How much you fill light you use can completely change the mood of a photo by changing the shadows.
+Fill, despite playing second fiddle to the key light, is actually just as important for creating atmosphere in photos.
+How much light you use as fill can completely change the mood of a photo by changing the shadows.
 Consider:

 - Dark and moody – with lots of deep shadows